 • stomach ache;

-• with a severe course of the disease, hypotension, tachycardia, depression of consciousness, cyanosis of the skin, convulsive spasms occur.
+• in severe cases of the disease, hypotension, tachycardia, depression of consciousness, cyanosis of the skin, and convulsive spasms occur.

-Chronic symptoms in children under one year old against the background of diathesis, rickets, anemia and sometimes breastfeeding:
+Chronic symptoms in children under one year of age due to diathesis, rickets, anemia and sometimes breastfeeding:

 • regular loose stools;

 The urge to defecate during shigellosis in a child may practically not stop.
-Chair with dysentery can be up to 30 times a day.
-The volume of bowel movements does not exceed 500 ml per day.
-Among the semi-liquid or completely liquid feces, there is thick transparent mucus, blood and, after a while, pus.
-Acute symptoms are observed for 2-9 days, after which there is a transition to the recovery phase, but sometimes a chronic form occurs if the child's immunity is significantly reduced.
-In this case, the patient can become a source of spread of bacteria without symptoms.
+Dysentery can cause stool up to 30 times per day.
+The volume of stool does not exceed 500 ml per day.
+Among the semi-liquid or completely liquid stool there is thick transparent mucus, blood and, after a while, pus.
+Acute symptoms are observed for 2-9 days, after which there is a transition to the recovery phase, but sometimes a chronic form occurs if the child’s immunity is significantly reduced.
+In this case, the patient may become a source of spreading bacteria without having symptoms.

 Reasons

-It is easy to become infected with shigellosis, especially for very young children, who have not yet been able to explain the rules of hygiene.
-Causes of dysentery can be hidden in unwashed fruits and vegetables, dairy products of questionable production, dirty hands and objects that children taste.
-More rare cases are infection through a reservoir or pool in which disinfection is not carried out properly.
+It is easy to become infected with shigellosis, especially for very young children, who cannot yet be explained the rules of hygiene.
+The causes of dysentery may be hidden in unwashed fruits and vegetables, questionably produced dairy products, dirty hands and objects that children taste.
+More rare cases are infection through a pond or pool that is not properly disinfected.

-Therefore, adults have the responsibility and duty to monitor the child: do not let him put dirty hands and any objects into his mouth, take a responsible approach to the processing of fruits and berries, control when bathing.
-Especially carefully you need to choose dairy products. to avoid dysentery and other infectious diseases.
+Therefore, adults have the responsibility and obligation to monitor the child: do not let him put dirty hands or any objects into his mouth, take a responsible approach to the processing of fruits and berries, and supervise him when bathing.
+You need to choose dairy products especially carefully. to avoid dysentery and other infectious diseases.

 Diagnostics

-Confirmation of the diagnosis of shigellosis occurs on the basis of a study of feces and deep laboratory examinations.
-The bacteriological method of seeding Shigella from feces with a 3-fold analysis makes it possible to determine the diagnosis in 50-60% of patients.
-The disease is also diagnosed by the presence of enterobacteria antigens in saliva, blood, urine.
+Confirmation of the diagnosis of shigellosis occurs on the basis of stool examination and in-depth laboratory examinations.
+The bacteriological method of sowing Shigella from feces with a 3-fold analysis makes it possible to determine the diagnosis in 50-60% of patients.
+The disease is also diagnosed by the presence of enterobacteria antigens in saliva, blood, and urine.
 For additional confirmation, sigmoidoscopy is sometimes used.
-The main thing in diagnosis is a differential analysis in order to exclude diseases similar in symptoms: cholera, salmonellosis, escherichiosis and others.
+The main thing in diagnosis is differential analysis to exclude diseases with similar symptoms: cholera, salmonellosis, escherichiosis and others.

 Complications

 Like any other disease, shigellosis in children has its consequences for the body.
-Complications can be many:
+There can be many complications:

 • dysbacteriosis;

-• prolapse of the rectum due to pressure in the peritoneum;
+• rectal prolapse due to pressure in the peritoneum;

-• peritonitis - the exit of intestinal contents through perforation into the abdominal cavity;
+• peritonitis - release of intestinal contents through perforation into the abdominal cavity;

 • intestinal bleeding and abscesses;